-Discrimination, harassment and retaliation for opposing harassment or participating in investigations of harassment are illegal.
-In addition, to notifying LWD about discrimination, harassment or retaliation complaints, affected employees may also direct their complaints to the California Department of Fair Employment and Housing (DFEH), which has the authority to conduct investigations of the facts.
-The deadline for filing complaints with the DFEH is one year three years from the date of the alleged unlawful conduct.
-If the DFEH believes that a complaint is valid, and settlement efforts fail, the DFEH may seek an administrative hearing before the California Fair Employment and Housing Commission (FEHC) or file a lawsuit in court.
+Individuals who wish to pursue filing with these agencies should contact them directly to obtain further information about their processes and time limits.
+In general, the California Department of Fair Employment and Housing (DFEH), which has the authority to conduct investigations of the facts.
+If the

+DFEH believes that a complaint is valid, and settlement efforts fail, the DFEH may seek an administrative hearing before the California Fair Employment and Housing Commission (FEHC) or file a lawsuit in court.
 Both the FEHC and the courts have the authority to award monetary and non-monetary relief in meritorious cases.
 Employees may contact the nearest DFEH office or the Equal Employment Opportunity Commission (EEOC) at the locations listed in LWD's EEOC poster located in the LWD lunchroom, their respective web-sites or the state government listings in the local telephone directory.
 Additional information is also available on the internet at www.dfeh.ca.gov.